 Choosing the right one: A decision framework

-As enterprises modernize their customer support functions, the choice between chatbots, AI agents, and hybrid architectures must be deliberately guided by the nature of the workflows, system dependencies, and the desired level of customer experience.
-This decision framework helps organizations evaluate core dimensions to ensure scalable, intelligent support outcomes.
+As enterprises modernize customer support, choosing between chatbots, AI agents, or hybrid architectures requires a structured approach.
+The decision depends on workflow complexity, system integration needs, user interactions, and the desired level of customer experience.
+This framework helps organizations make informed choices, ensuring scalable, intelligent support outcomes while optimizing operational efficiency.

 1. Define workflow complexity